Automate testing and releasing for data products

 We saw the same pattern in any other kind of data technology we used to work with before.

 - The BI team wants to get a data refresh of their dev environment;

 - The sysops team restores a backup of their production database;

 - The sysops team runs some scripts to remove sensitive data from production;

 And the same pattern repeats — usually with some minor variations — for the user acceptance environment.

-One big challenge with the — let’s call it traditional — scenario above is that it is hard to govern and inefficient in terms of what teams do with their time.
-After all, copying data over between servers isn’t adding much business value at all.
+One big challenge with the — let’s call it traditional — scenario above is that it is hard to govern and inefficient what teams do with their time.
+After all, copying data over between servers isn’t adding much business value.

 Snowflake — the data cloud — offers a new perspective on this practice.
 As we are working with fully cloud-native technology, we’re not blocked by the constraints — such as expensive storage and physically constrained technology capabilities — that made our SDLC process less efficient in the early days.